IgniteUI/igniteui-docfx/en/components/overlay_main.md

 // in my-overlay-component.component.ts
 import { Inject, ViewChild } from '@angular/core'
 export class MyOverlayComponent {
+    private _overlayId = ''; // The unique identifier assigned to the component by the Overlay service

     @ViewChild('exampleImage', {read: ElementRef})
     private exampleImage: ElementRef;
     public showInOverlay() {
-        this.overlayService.show(this.exampleImage);
+        if (!this._overlayId) {
+            this._overlayId = this.overlayService.attach(this.exampleImage);
         }
+        this.overlayService.show(this._overlayId);
     }
+}
 ```
 <div class="divider--half"></div>

+The overlay service [`attach()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#attach) has two overloads:
+  - `attach(element, settings?)`
+  - `attach(component, settings?, moduleRef)`

-The overlay service [`show()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#show) method accepts 2 arguments, the first one being the content that should be rendered in the overlay.
+The first parameter in both overloads is mandatory and represents the content that should be shown in the overlay.
 There are a couple of different scenarios how the content can be passed:
   - A component definition (illustrated in the sample above) - When passing a component in as the first argument, the overlay service creates a new instance of that component and dynamically attaches it to the `overlay` DOM.
+If `moduleRef` is provided the service will use the module's `ComponentFactoryResolver` and `Injector` when creating the `ComponentRef` instead of the root ones.
   - An `ElementRef` to an existing DOM element - Any view that is already rendered on the page can be passed through the overlay service and be rendered in the overlay DOM.
-Using this approach will:
+Using this approach when [`show(id)`]({environment:angularApiUrl}/classes/igxoverlayservice.html#show) is called, overlay will:
     - Get the reference to the passed view from Angular
     - Detach the view from the DOM and leave an anchor in its place
-    - Re-attach the view to the overlay, using the [`show()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#show) method settings or falling back to the default overlay settings
+    - Re-attach the view to the overlay, using the [`show()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#show) method settings or falling back to the default overlay settings
     - On close, will re-attach the view back to the original location in the DOM
 <div class="divider--half"></div>

 ### Demo - Dynamic attach - Component
-In the below demo, we can pass the IgxCard [demo](https://www.infragistics.com/products/ignite-ui-angular/angular/components/card.html#card-demo) through the overlay service [`show()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#show) method to dynamically attach it to the DOM in a modal container.
+In the below demo, we can pass the IgxCard [demo](https://www.infragistics.com/products/ignite-ui-angular/angular/components/card.html#card-demo) through the overlay service [`attach()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#attach) method to optain an ID.
+Then we call [`show()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#show) method with provided ID to dynamically attach the card to the DOM in a modal container.

 <div class="sample-container loading" style="height: 400px">